-In addition to the warehouse and office space leased from a principal shareholder (see Note 6), the Company leases two additional office and warehouse spaces from unrelated third parties under operating leases expiring in December 2005 and March 2006.
-As of June 30, 2005, the Company is also obligated under two leases for future dry cleaning stores that aggregate \$81,000 to \$89,000 in annual base rent per year for the next five years.
-The Company anticipates assigning these leases to dry cleaning franchisees or other customers when the leased facilities are available for occupancy.
+In addition to the warehouse and office space leased from a principal shareholder (see Note 6), the Company leases two additional office and warehouse facilities from unrelated third parties under operating leases expiring in March and December 2008, respectively.
+As of June 30, 2006, the Company is also obligated under two leases for future dry cleaning stores that aggregate \$98,000 in annual base rent per year for the next five years.
+The Company anticipates assigning the latter two leases to dry cleaning franchisees or other customers when the leased facilities are available for occupancy.

-Minimum future rental commitments for leases in effect at June 30, 2005 approximates the following:
+Minimum future rental commitments for leases in effect at June 30, 2006 approximates the following: